 Stay in Murray Library Hostel [£], The Waterfront Hotel [££], The Bank Hotel [£££] in Anstruther; Nether Abbey Hotel [££] in North Berwick.
 You can also join a boat from North Berwick when you stay in Edinburgh.

 Plan your trip A Day Trip to see Puffins on the Isle of May on Funky Ellas Travel

 Island Hopping in Scotland

 Island hopping is the art of combining multiple islands in one trip.
 Some Scottish islands, such as the Outer Hebrides, the Small Isles or the southern Hebrides lend themselves to multi-island itineraries, while others such as the Isle of Coll or Shetland are harder to combine with other islands.

 I am working on a separate post about the logistics of planning island hopping in Scotland, but in brief, make sure you choose islands that are located in proximity of one another, prepare to be flexible in terms of transport – it can be easier and much cheaper without a car – and most importantly bring enough time to give each island the attention it deserves.

 As you can see, the Scottish islands have a lot to offer and different islands cater to different travellers with a vast variety of expectations and interests.
 There are so many isles to choose from, it would be a shame if you just blindly followed the crowds, instead of choosing the best Scottish islands to visit for your perfect holiday.

 I hope that this list gave you an overview of what each Scottish island has to offer and which islands can fulfil what you are looking for.

-If you need help in deciding on your itinerary or struggle to find a way to fit more islands into your itinerary, consider booking me as your itinerary planner – my Scotland Travel Consultation packages offer a variety of services that can help you plan a trip to Scotland that is 100% you!
+If you need help in deciding on your itinerary or struggle to find a way to fit more islands into your itinerary, consider booking me as your itinerary planner – my Scotland Travel Consultation services offer a variety of ways that can help you plan a trip to Scotland that is 100% you!

 Now tell me, do you have a favourite Scottish island?